AdKats/AdKats/README.md

 </p>
 <h3>AntiCheat System with Whitelist</h3>
 <p>
-    The AntiCheat System is a system for automatically catching and acting on players with suspicious or impossible statistics.
+    The AntiCheat System is used for automatically catching and acting on players with suspicious or impossible statistics.
 </p>
 <p>